yroc/JavaProjects/README.md

 * There's no rule that apps must mirror real life; if it's convenient and logical to encapsulate the deposit and withdraw mechanisms (methods) as part of the ”bank account”, then do it.
 If you can think of something better, then do that.

 ## Where to save source code?
 *Not* directly in the project folder!
-Example where to place the BankAccount.java file:
+Example where to place the MathGames.java file:

-`~/JavaProjects/src/main/java/com/mathcomputers/math/finance/`
+`~/JavaProjects/src/main/java/com/example/math/`

 * `src/main/java/` follows the *Gradle* standard.
-* `com/mathcomputers` is the reverse domain portion of the directory—its purpose is to provide a namespace for the package name.
+* `com/example` is the reverse domain portion of the directory—its purpose is to provide a namespace for the package name.
-* `math/finance` is the actual package directory.
+* `math/` is the actual package directory.
 * Make nested directories in *Emacs* with `M-x make-directory`
 * Or, from the shell, using `mkdir --parents`
 * Check that the directory hierarchy was successfully created with `ls -R`